aquint/ion-alpha-scroll/README.md

-ion-alpha-scroll
+ion-alpha-scroll-refresher
 ================

 > Configurable Ionic directive for alphabetically indexed list with an alpha scroll bar.
+Provides a pull-to-refresh option.

 #Table of contents